Constitution and Bylaws

 ARTICLE VII – Amendments

 • SECTION 1: The PDARC Constitution may only be amended after a proposed amendment is presented at a regular meeting of the PDARC and is then voted on at the next regular meeting.
-The Constitution can only be amended if passed by a two-thirds majority approval of the voting members (Article 1, Section 3).
+The Constitution can only be amended if passed by a two-thirds majority approval of the total voting membership (Article 1, Section 3).
 The proposed amendment must be publicized to the membership at least two weeks prior to the meeting where the amendment will be voted on.
 Members may vote as provided in Article VII, Section 2 of the Constitution.

-ARTICLE 1: Amending By-Laws
+ARTICLE I: Amending By-Laws

 The PDARC By-Laws may be amended only after the proposed amendment is presented at a regular meeting of the PDARC and then voted on at the next regular meeting.
-The By-Laws can only be amended if passed by a simple majority of the voting members (Constitution, Article 1, Section 3).
+The By-Laws can only be amended if passed by a simple majority of the total voting membership (Constitution, Article 1, Section 3).
 The proposed amendment must be publicized to the membership at least two weeks prior to the meeting where the amendment will be voted on.
 Members may vote as provided in Article VII, Section 2 of the Constitution.

-ARTICLE 2: Membership and Dues
+ARTICLE II: Membership and Dues

 • SECTION 1: New members must fill out an application form for membership and present it along with the appropriate dues.
 The application will be reviewed by the Executive Committee.